Crypto-Chemistry/walletmon/README.md

 Chain data is obtained from the [Chain Registry](https://github.com/cosmos/chain-registry).

-Any chain that has a chain_name set in the chain's `chain.json` and asset base in the `assetlist.json` files are supported.
+Any chain that has a chain_name set in the chain's `chain.json` and asset base in the `assetlist.json` files is supported.

 # Usage